 - Submit program application, $25 application fee, and two letters of recommendation from church, employer, teacher, or counselor.

-Transfer Credit: Those who submit official transcripts with credits earned in the last 5 years must have at least a 2.0 GPA from the most recent issuing accredited institution.
-If the GPA is below a 2.0, the student must successfully complete a first course at CDU with a minimum grade of 2.0 before being accepted into the program and applying for federal financial aid.
+*Those who submit official transcripts with credits earned in the last 5 years must have at least a 2.0 GPA from the most recent issuing accredited institution.
+If the GPA is below a 2.0 or the transcript is more than five years old, the student must successfully complete a course at CDU with a minimum grade of 2.0 before being accepted into the program and applying for federal financial aid.
+CDU reserves the right to deny admission to students with more than three transcripts from different institutions.

 By the end of the CDU AA in Liberal Arts program, a student: